 Brian H. Peterson has been an artist, curator, critic, musician, author, and arts administrator in the Philadelphia area for more than forty years.
 The recipient of over thirty-five solo exhibitions of his photographs since 1980, his work is in the collections of the Philadelphia Museum of Art, the Amon Carter Museum, the Library of Congress, the Virginia Museum of Fine Arts, the Denver Art Museum, the Milwaukee Art Museum, the New Orleans Museum of Art, the Dayton Art Institute, the State Museum of Pennsylvania, the Danforth Museum of Art, the Berman Museum of Art, Haverford College, and the Free Library of Philadelphia.
 He worked as a curator from 1990 to 2013 at the Michener Art Museum in Bucks County, Pennsylvania, where he organized numerous historical and contemporary exhibitions including major retrospectives on painters William L. Lathrop (1999), Robert Spencer (2004), and Charles Rosen (2006).
 He was the editor and principal author of the landmark 2002 publication Pennsylvania Impressionism (copublished by the Michener and the University of Pennsylvania Press), and his exhibitions included The Painterly Voice: Bucks County’s Fertile Ground (2011-12) and Making Magic: Beauty in Word and image (2012).
 His memoir The Smile at the Heart of Things (2009), was copublished by the Michener and Tell Me Press, and reviewed in USA Today, The Philadelphia Inquirer, The Trenton Times, and numerous other publications and blogs.
 His second book, The Blossoming of the World (2011), also was published by Tell Me Press, and a third, I Give My Eyes...
-(Due Santi Press) will be released on April 6, 2018, in conjunction with a reception and book signing at Santa Bannon/ Fine Art, Bethlehem, PA.
-The book is available for pre-orders at amazon.com.
+(Due Santi Press) was released on April 6, 2018, in conjunction with a solo exhibition at Santa Bannon/ Fine Art, Bethlehem, PA.
+The book is available for purchase at amazon.com.

 Contact Brian at: firstname.lastname@example.org